SimaticResearchActivity/FBAE/README.md

 8. If your algorithm works with "batch" of messages, it is very likely that you need to implement `Foo::callbackInitDone()` method to override `AlgoLayer::callbackInitDone()` in order to send one or several messages to initiate execution of your algorithm (e.g. `BBOBB::callbackInitDone()` sends an initial `Step` message).
        - Note: *FBAE* guarantees that you will not receive any message from other processes before the call to `Foo::callbackInitDone()` is done.

-9. Implement `Foo::callbackHandleMessage()` method to handle all of the messages your algorithm is manipulating.
-In particular, if a session message can be delivered, call `getSession()->callbackDeliver()`.
+9. Implement `Foo::callbackReceive()` method to handle all of the messages your algorithm is manipulating.
+In particular, if a sessionLayer message can be delivered, call `getSessionLayer()->callbackDeliver()`.
 Note:
         - If your algorithm works with "batch" of messages, you must pay attention to surround your call to `callbackDeliver()` with `shortcutBatchCtrl = true;` and `shortcutBatchCtrl = false;` instructions.
-        - Even if it may be multithreaded, *Communication Layer* guarantees that there will never be simultaneous calls to `Foo::callbackHandleMessage()`.
+        - Even if it may be multithreaded, *Communication Layer* guarantees that there will never be simultaneous calls to `Foo::callbackReceive()`.

 10. Implement `Foo::terminate()` method.

-11. Implement and run unitary tests to check your implementation works properly.
+11. Implement [GoogleTest](https://google.github.io/googletest/) tests in a dedicated `.cpp` file in `tests/AlgoLayer` directory (e.g. `tests/AlgoLayer/testFoo.cpp`).
+Run your tests.

+        - Note: To compile properly, the required `.h` and `.cpp` files must be mentioned in `tests/CMakeLists.txt`.

 12. Modify `main.cpp` to integrate your new class: